-- Meet the mitigation standard of no net loss, net gain preferred. - The number of functional acres created should be equal to or greater than the number of functional acres lost (i.e., HQT results prior to application of modifiers). - o The number credits created should be greater than or equal to the number of debits. - Maintain sufficient credits in the Reserve Account to replace lost or impaired credits. - o The Reserve Account should have a sufficient number of reserve credits to replace lost or impaired credits listed and already used to offset debits. - Produce and maintain an adequate supply of credits, regardless of the entity who creates them.
+- Meet the mitigation standard of no net loss, net gain preferred. - The number of Functional Acres created should be equal to or greater than the number of Functional Acres lost (i.e., HQT results prior to application of modifiers). - The number of credits created should be greater than or equal to the number of debits. - Maintain sufficient credits in the Reserve Account to replace lost or impaired credits. - The Reserve Account should have a sufficient number of reserve credits to replace lost or impaired credits listed and already used to offset debits.

+• Produce and maintain an adequate supply of credits, regardless of the entity who creates them.

-Specific metrics that will be summarized include: (1) the number of functional acres gained compared to the number of functional acres lost; (2) the number of credits created compared to number of debits created; (3) the number of credits available in the Reserve Account to replace impaired or lost credits; and (4) the supply of credits already developed and available in the registry, as well as those that could potentially be developed.
-Sources of data for habitat metrics can include: the registry, development projects reviewed by the Program, data contributed by other participants in the Mitigation System, other state and federal agencies, universities, non-governmental organizations, and conservation projects funded using funds from the Stewardship Account.
+Specific metrics that will be summarized include: (1) the number of Functional Acres gained compared to the number of Functional Acres lost; (2) the number of credits created compared to number of debits created; (3) the number of credits available in the Reserve Account to replace impaired or lost credits; and (4) the supply of credits already developed and available in the registry, as well as those that could potentially be developed.
+Sources of data for habitat metrics can include: the registry, development projects reviewed by the Program, data contributed by other participants in the Montana Mitigation System, other state and federal agencies, universities, non-governmental organizations, and conservation projects funded using funds from the Stewardship Account.